-With 44 million Americans holding student debt, it's pretty easy to see that those affected by this is widespread.
-However, when considering whether to offer Student Loan Assistance most employers first question is often "How many of MY employees have student debt"?
-While it can seem difficult to determine, there are several different ways to go about finding the answer to that question and in this post we'll cover two different approaches.
+With 44 million Americans holding student debt, it’s pretty easy to see that the effect of this is widespread.
+However, when considering whether to offer Student Loan Assistance, most employers’ first question is often, “How many of MY employees have student debt?”
+While it can seem difficult to determine, there are several different ways to go about finding the answer to that question, and in this post, we’ll cover two different approaches.

 Often times creating a survey is the first method that comes to employers’ minds when trying to assess how many of their employees are likely to hold student debt.
 While surveying can be effective, there are several considerations that need to be taken into account in order to yield valuable results.

 Employees may not be interested in taking a survey for a number of reasons.
 The most obvious reason is that employees are skeptical of their anonymity, so they may wish to avoid filling it out.
 Even when surveys don’t gather information such as name or email, many of them ask other questions about department, level within the organization or other demographic information, leading employees to believe it can be determined who they are.
 Other employees may be too busy, feel like there is no benefit to them in completing the survey or don’t feel that it applies to them.

 Response bias refers to instances where a respondent gives answers that are not truthful, either intentionally or unintentionally.
 Depending on how the questions are crafted, some employees may be inclined to answer differently than they normally would.
 For example, an employee may answer in a way they think their employer wants them to, rather than how they truly feel or they may be more likely to select responses that put them in the best light.